Information for Students

-Through the generosity of our sponsors, GNOSEF is able to offer mini-grants ($200/project) for students to borrow materials or equipment to complete their projects.
+Through the generosity of several sponsors and a partnership with the STEM Library Lab, the GNOSEF is able to offer a limited number materials & equipment requests (up to $200/project) to students to help fund materials and/or equipment to complete their research.
 Students should complete the online form found here .
 You will need to submit the completed ISEF forms required for your project and a detailed research plan in a single pdf file.
-If your grant is approved, your teacher will receive instructions to access approved materials.
+If your request is approved, your teacher will receive instructions to access approved materials.

 Registering a Project for GNOSEF